Australia Garden Village: Land ownership disputes

-In 2017, the Huangpu District government of Guangzhou established a special task force to address the long-standing issues surrounding the unfinished Australian Villa project.
+In 2017, the Huangpu District government of Guangzhou established a special task force to address the long-standing issues surrounding the unfinished Australia Garden Village project.
 The office of the task force was set up within the Political and Legal Affairs Committee of the Huangpu District Committee, and was tasked with monitoring and advancing progress on the redevelopment.
-In June 2018, the former Land and Resources and Planning Bureau of the Guangzhou Development Zone and the former Land and Resources and Planning Bureau of Huangpu District jointly issued a Reply to the Petition on the Stagnation of the Revitalization and Reconstruction of Australian Villa, addressed to residents Song Wei and Zhang Lingfeng.
+In June 2018, the former Land and Resources and Planning Bureau of the Guangzhou Development Zone and the former Land and Resources and Planning Bureau of Huangpu District jointly issued a Reply to the Petition on the Stagnation of the Revitalization and Reconstruction of Australia Garden Village, addressed to residents Song Wei and Zhang Lingfeng.
 The reply recommended that Aomei Company and Fangxing Company (via its subsidiary, Fuding Company) each select land parcels under their respective ownership that had clear legal titles and favorable development conditions.
 They were instructed to prepare the necessary documentation and apply for a Construction Project Planning Permit on a per-building basis, and to complete the required approvals related to fire safety, environmental protection, and housing before commencing construction.
 However, no specific land parcel meeting these conditions had been identified at the time.
 In August 2018, Zhihua Development Co., Ltd. sold an asset package to Fangxing Company for 30.5 million yuan, resulting in Fangxing acquiring three outstanding debts owed by Aomei Company.
 Due to Aomei's failure to repay the debts, Fangxing applied to have the remaining four land parcels under Aomei's ownership frozen.
 As of now, all land assets associated with Hu Yaozhi remain under judicial seizure.
 In January 2019, Aomei Company attempted to use Land No. 021 for homeowner resettlement, but was informed that the land had been frozen and could not proceed through the necessary formalities.